Greensboro Misdemeanors Attorneys

 A Class 1 misdemeanor carries a maximum penalty of 120 days in jail and a discretionary fine.
 Class 1 misdemeanors include possession of drug paraphernalia, larceny, possession of stolen goods, damaging real or personal property, communicating threats, and prostitution.

-A Class A1 misdemeanor, the most serious type of misdemeanor, carries a maximum penalty of 150 days in jail and a discretionary fine.
+A Class A1 misdemeanor, the most serious misdemeanor, carries a maximum penalty of 150 days in jail and a discretionary fine.
 Class A1 misdemeanors include assault with a deadly weapon, assault inflicting serious injury, assault on a female or a government employee, violation of a restraining order, and sexual battery.

 Moreover, it is also possible that you could be placed on either supervised or unsupervised probation.
 If you are unsupervised, all you will be required to do is pay your fines and court costs and obey the law.
 However, if you are placed on supervised probation, you will need to meet with a probation officer on a regular basis.
 Typically, this occurs once a month.
 Probation can also come with requirements like having regular drug screenings done or being forced to submit to searches.
 Other penalties that the judge can order include abuser treatment classes, community service, drug treatment, and a mental health evaluation from a licensed practitioner.
-Fail to complete any of these and you will face further consequences.
+Fail to complete any of these, and you will face further consequences.

 Remember that many crimes can be tried as misdemeanors or felonies, depending on the circumstances, first offense versus multiple offenses, injuries, etc.